Graduate School Handbook part four

 Further information about how to obtain an authorised absence is available in UWE Bristol's guidance on enrolment and attendance monitoring.

-Working in the UK if you are a Tier 4/Student route visa international PGR
+Working in the UK if you are a student route visa international PGR

-View more info on Tier 4 students working in the UK.
+View more info on International students working in the UK.

 PGR students are considered to be “in term time” for the entirety of their course (until they have submitted their final thesis).

-Further visa information for Tier 4/Student route visa PBS PGRs
+Further visa information for student route visa PBS PGRs

-Tier 4 or Student Route visa students must attend a registration session every year to complete Home Office requirements and PGRs will be informed of these details directly by the UWE Bristol Immigration Advice Team.
+Student route visa students must attend a registration session every year to complete Home Office requirements and PGRs will be informed of these details directly by the UWE Bristol Immigration Advice Team.
 Home Office requirements must be satisfied before the annual registration process can be completed.

 General visa advice